Dukkah (pronounced doo-kah) is an Egyptian nut, seed, and spice mix used as a topping and dip for meat, fish, and vegetables.

-Dukkah, in Arabic, means "to crush" or "to blend".
-In Egypt, dukkah is used as an all-purpose spice, and often families and vendors have their own blends and traditional way of combining ingredients.
+The word dukkah, in Arabic, means "to crush" or "to blend".
+In Egypt, dukkah is used as an all-purpose spice, and often, families and vendors have their own blends and traditional ways of combining the ingredients.

-Because the seeds, spices, and nuts are crushed, they meld together to create an aromatic blend.
+Crushing the seeds, spices, and nuts allows them to meld together to create an aromatic blend.

 Dukkah Ingredients